 Fostering digital transformation and enabling enterprises to harness the power of their data through machine learning, artificial intelligence, stream processing and other advanced analytics

 Subscribe to receive updates from SineWave

-Chris is a General Partner of Sinewave Ventures.
+Chris is a Venture Partner of Sinewave Ventures.
 He began his career in the capital markets groups at Bear Stearns and Lehman Brothers in the 1990s.
 After Lehman Brothers, Chris was the Co-founder and President of global macro hedge fund Big Sky Capital, Founder and CEO of specialty finance company Condesa Financiera, and Co-founder and President of structured credit hedge fund Illumination Asset Management.
 Chris was also a principal at MatlinPatterson Asset Management, a hedge fund and private equity firm with peak assets under management of over $9 billion.

 Chris graduated from Yale University (B.A., Economics & Political Science) and is a CFA Charterholder.